Back

 • legal requirements and assurance standards for sustainability reporting

 The statutory auditor must complete at least eight months of practical training in assurance of annual and consolidated sustainability reporting or other sustainability related services.
-The CSRD includes transitional arrangements for statutory auditors that have been qualified before 1 January 2024.
+The CSRD includes transitional arrangements for statutory auditors that who been qualified before 1 January 2026.

 In case Member States have taken the option to authorise IASP, they should set out equivalent requirements as regards training and examination.